-- 74. This evaluation shall include consideration of the qualitative aspects of the entity's quantification methods and reporting practices, including indicators of possible bias in judgments and decisions in the making of estimates and in preparing the GHG statement,12 and whether, in view of the applicable criteria: - (a) The quantification methods and reporting policies selected and applied are consistent with the applicable criteria and are appropriate; - (b) Estimates made in preparing the GHG statement are reasonable; - (c) The information presented in the GHG statement is relevant, reliable, complete, comparable and understandable; - (d) The GHG statement provides adequate disclosure of the applicable criteria, and other matters, including uncertainties, such that intended users can understand the significant judgments made in its preparation; and (Ref: Para.
-A29, A131-A133) - (e) The terminology used in the GHG statement is appropriate. - 75.
-The evaluation required by paragraph 73 shall also include consideration of: - (a) The overall presentation, structure and content of the GHG statement; and - (b) When appropriate in the context of the criteria, the wording of the assurance conclusion, or other engagement circumstances, whether the GHG statement represents the underlying emissions in a manner that achieves fair presentation.
+- 74. This evaluation shall include consideration of the qualitative aspects of the entity's quantification methods and reporting practices, including indicators of possible bias in judgments and decisions in the making of estimates and in preparing the GHG statement, and whether, in view of the applicable criteria: - (a) The quantification methods and reporting policies selected and applied are consistent with the applicable criteria and are appropriate; - (b) Estimates made in preparing the GHG statement are reasonable; - (c) The information presented in the GHG statement is relevant, reliable, complete, comparable and understandable; - (d) The GHG statement provides adequate disclosure of the applicable criteria, and other matters, including uncertainties, such that intended users can understand the significant judgments made in its preparation; and (Ref: Para.
+A29, A131-A133)

-12 Indicators of possible bias do not themselves constitute misstatements for the purposes of drawing conclusions on the reasonableness of individual estimates.
+Indicators of possible bias do not themselves constitute misstatements for the purposes of drawing conclusions on the reasonableness of individual estimates.